automotive-grade-linux/docs-agl/docs/security-blueprint/part-7/1-BusAndConnectors.md

   2001 on everywhere in a car, where the bandwidth and versatility of a **CAN** network is not required.

+On just about every vehicle, **ECU**s (**E**lectronic **C**ontrol **U**nits)
+communicate over a CAN bus, which is a two-wire bus using hardware arbitration for messages sent on the shared medium.
+This is essentially a *trusted* network where all traffic is visible to all controllers and any controller can send any message.

+A malicious **ECU** on the CAN bus can easily inject messages destined for any other device, including things like the instrument cluster and the head unit.
+There are common ways for hardware to do USB to CAN and open source software to send and receive messages.
+For example, there is a driver included in the Linux kernel that can be used to send/receive CAN signals.
+A malicious device on the CAN bus can cause a great number of harmful things to happen to the system, including: sending bogus information to other devices, sending unintended commands to ECUs, causing DOS (Denial Of Service) on the CAN bus, etc.

 <!-- section-config -->

 Domain                             | Tech name | Recommendations